GrayGorilla/CS179M-couple-o-pacs-version-0/README.md

 Offensive is done by Nate.
 Defensive is done by Siena.

+We did not fully finish the project, therefore we have not done the full integration test.

+In future, we might diverge from baselineTeam's strategy.
+This was just to understand the code better.

 ## Getting Started
 (much of this is from the original HTML documentation, in origdoc/)